Roxa-na/mPythonProjects/univerityCodes/Guide.md

 # University Codes
 The followings give a short description of what I have done for each exercise while taking an elective course **"Scientific programming with python"**.
 In case a picture or certain file was used, I have provided that in the folder.
+The questions are provided as comments in the code body.
 ## Exercise 1
 This was the first exercise, therefore, the questions were simple calculations and inputting and outputting in python.
 The focus was put on using python's capabilities in handling lists and arrays.
 ## Exercise 2